LibraryCarpentry/lc-python-intro/episodes/data-visualisation.md

 memory usage: 812.7+ KB
 ```

 That worked!
-Now, we can make this datetime object our dataframe index.
+Now, we can make the datetime column the index of our DataFrame.
+In the Pandas episode we looked at Pandas default numerical index, but we can also use `.set_index()` to declare a specific column as the index of our DataFrame.
+Using a datetime index will make it easier for us to plot the DataFrame over time.
+The first parameter of `.set_index()` is the column name and the `inplace=True` parameter allows us to modify the DataFrame without assigning it to a new variable.

 ``` python